srerickson/ocfl-go/README.md

 This is a Go module for working with [OCFL](https://ocfl.io/) objects.
 Some notable features:

-- File system access is abstracted using the `fs.FS` interface (Go v1.16+).
-This way, OCFL objects can be *read* from any backend supporting the `fs.FS` interface.
+- File system is access abstracted using the `io/fs.FS` interface (Go v1.16+).
+OCFL objects can be read from any backend supporting the `fs.FS` interface.
-- Similarly, the logical content of OCFL an object is presented as an `fs.FS`.
-OCFL objects can be treated an a storage backed in code that uses the `fs.FS` interface.
+- Similarly, the logical content of an OCFL object is presented as an `fs.FS` (see example below).
+- Object validation (*forthcoming*)
+- Object creation & Object commits (*forthcoming*)

 # Example Usage